-In continuation of our series of Linux tutorial,I am here presenting the gzip and gunzip command in Linux
+In continuation of our series of Linux tutorials,I am here presenting the gzip and gunzip commands in Linux

 gzip and gunzip command

-gzip : The gzip utility will attempt to reduce the size of the named files.
-File will be replaced by one with the extension .gz, while keeping the same ownership modes, change times and modification times.
+gzip: The gzip utility will attempt to reduce the size of the named files.
+The file will be replaced by one with the extension .gz, while keeping the same ownership modes, change times and modification times.

 gunzip: The gunzip utility will restore files to their original state after they have been compressed using the gzip utility.